90t/book-club/README.md

 - My Next task was to create an app with a unique name from the HerokuCLI with the command heroku apps:create
 - With my new app created I recieved my new heroku git address/url
 - I clarafied my new remote address with the command git remote -v
-- To clarafay my app creation I checked my heroku cloud managment console once satisfied I proceeded
+- To clarafai my app creation I checked my heroku cloud managment console once satisfied I proceeded
-- Herokus ephemeral file system dictates that the file storage is not permanant, because of this I used the technuigue of provisioning a postgres database on my
+- Heroku,s ephemeral file system dictates that the file storage is not permanant, because of this I used the technuigue of provisioning a postgres database on my
 - heroku platform
 - I achieved this with the HerokuCLI by running the command heroku addons:add heroku-postgresql:hobby-dev , this gives me the free thier , the excate same as
 - creating from the heroku cloud managment console